Man convicted of stalking Mila Kunis escapes from California facility

 LOS ANGELES A man convicted of stalking actress Mila Kunis has escaped from a Los Angeles-area mental health facility by breaking out of a bathroom window, authorities said on Monday.

-Stuart Lynn Dunn, 30, left the locked Olive Vista Behavioural Health Centre in Pomona, a community less than 30 miles (48 km) east of Los Angeles, on Saturday evening, said Los Angeles County Deputy Chief Probation Officer Reaver Bingham.
+Stuart Lynn Dunn, 30, left the locked Olive Vista Behavioral Health Center in Pomona, a community less than 30 miles (48 km) east of Los Angeles, on Saturday evening, said Los Angeles County Deputy Chief Probation Officer Reaver Bingham.

 Dunn was supposed to be taking a shower when he broke out of the facility, Bingham said.
 Police dogs were used to search for his scent in an unsuccessful attempt to catch him quickly after his escape.